 Equipping your IT teams with the right AI tools can increase the productivity and efficiency of the implemented defenses.
 An IBM’s 2022 Cyber Security Intelligence Index Report revealed that human error was responsible for 95% of all breaches.
 Automation can help to reverse the trend.

-AI data collection and analysis tools enable companies to maximize their security resources and concentrate on tasks that require highly skilled human intervention.
+AI data collection tools enable companies to maximize their security resources and concentrate on tasks that require highly skilled human intervention.

 Cyberattacks where cyber criminals deceive people into releasing sensitive information are a significant threat to organizations.
 A recent Email Security Risk Report 2024 revealed that 94% of companies were victims of phishing attacks.